Fontaine Ministry

 The Fontaine Ministry formed the government of Luxembourg from 1 August 1848 to 2 December 1848.
+It was headed by Gaspard-Théodore-Ignace de la Fontaine.

 Background

 After the Constitution came into force on 1 August 1848, the first elections to the Chamber of Deputies were organised on 28 September.
 This had only become possible after popular unrest had broken out under governor Gaspard-Théodore-Ignace de la Fontaine in March 1848.
 On 15 March, the government and King-Grand-Duke William II sought conciliation with the people.
 Censorship was abolished, and a Constituent Assembly was called in Ettelbrück, which was to draft a new constitution.
 The text of the new constitution, which was modeled on the liberal Belgian constitution, was adopted on 23 June.

 After the elections, de la Fontaine, Vendelin Jurion, Charles-Mathias Simons and Jean Ulveling were retained as members of the government; Théodore Pescatore resigned and was replaced with Jean-Pierre André.

 The members of the new government received new titles: de la Fontaine was appointed President of the Government Council, and his "ministers" now had the title of "Administrator general".

 The new constitution allowed the Chamber to exercise a great deal of control over the government.
 The government had to account for its actions in the Chamber, the Acts of the King-Grand-Duke were counter-signed by the government (which therefore took responsibility for them) and the Chamber voted on the budget.